EPCCed/eidf-docs/docs/services/confidentialdataworkspace/docs.md

 ### User Roles and Their Permissions

 !!! info
-    All names are separate from those in SAFE and are for the purpose of the EIDF Secure Virtual Desktop service only
+    All names are separate from those in SAFE and are for the purpose of the EIDF Confidential Data Workspace service only

 **Data Users** - _Typical users - have access to read only on some data directories_